"Alien Technology Near Your Neighbor"

 Sound Capabilities

-The sound capabilities of the Amiga were far ahead of its time as it offered four hardware-mixed audio channels (2 to the left and 2 to the right).
+The Amiga's sound capabilities were far ahead of its time, as it offered four hardware-mixed audio channels (two to the left and two to the right).

 - 2 stereo channels (4 × 8-bit PCM)